yuchen170/ISC2-CC-Study-Material/Notes/Network Security/Network Security.md

 In the most basic form, a network model has at least two layers:

-* UPPER LAYER APPLICATION: also known as the host or application layer, is responsible for managing the integrity of a connection and controlling the session as well as establishing, maintaining and terminating communication sessions between two computers.
+* **UPPER LAYER APPLICATION**: also known as the host or application layer, is responsible for managing the integrity of a connection and controlling the session as well as establishing, maintaining and terminating communication sessions between two computers.
 It is also responsible for transforming data received from the Application Layer into a format that any system can understand.
 And finally, it allows applications to communicate and determines whether a remote communication partner is available and accessible.
     * APPLICATION
         * APPLICATION 7
         * PRESENTATION 6
         * SESSION 5
-* LOWER LAYER: it is often referred to as the media or transport layer and is responsible for receiving bits from the physical connection medium and converting them into a frame.
+* **LOWER LAYER**: it is often referred to as the media or transport layer and is responsible for receiving bits from the physical connection medium and converting them into a frame.
 Frames are grouped into standardized sizes.
 Think of frames as a bucket and the bits as water.
 If the buckets are sized similarly and the water is contained within the buckets, the data can be transported in a controlled manner.
 Route data is added to the frames of data to create packets.
 In other words, a destination address is added to the bucket.
 Once we have the buckets sorted and ready to go, the host layer takes over.
     * DATA TRANSPORT
         * TRANSPORT 4
         * NETWORK 3